 Our tests have shown optimum conveyor speed in "not rank" vine conditions to be roughly matched to the ground speed.
 These tests also showed optimum conveyor speed in "rank" vine conditions to be as low as 70-85% of ground speed.
 These results were from tests where the inversion rods were set to manufacturers' recommendations.
 Both Amadas and KMC diggers were tested, with similar results.

-Scroll down for full explanation and instructions.
+Scroll down for full explanation and instructions, or use our printable Peanut Conveyor Speed Cheat Sheet.

 The (optional) stopwatch timer provided above is from an external source.
 It allows